Beginner’s Guide to Email Marketing for Jewelry Brands

 Mejuri’s email opt-in form pops up when visitors intend to exit and features an invitation to participate in a giveaway

-Some stores, like Mejuri, also require visitors to sign up for their SMS texting list.
+Some jewelry stores, like Mejuri, also require visitors to sign up for their SMS texting list.
 If you’re collecting phone numbers too, you can set this up as a second step or make the phone number field optional.

 📙 Find out how to add an exit-intent email form to your website within minutes, using Getsitecontrol.